 Ingress exposes HTTP and HTTPS routes from outside the cluster toDCT running within the cluster.
+Find out more about Ingress from their official documentation22.

 The exact steps to setup an Ingress vary by Kubernetes vendor and company policies.
 This section provides non-exhaustive instructions for a basic setup, but please ask your Kubernetes cluster administrator for guidance.